Generic selectors

 Note: Patients with hypertension, renal disease, heart failure, taking medications affecting renin-angiotensin-aldosterone and/or missing data were excluded.
 Eighty-three patients experienced hyperkalemia while taking a course of spironolactone.
 However, this summary is prepared looking at the first spironolactone course only, filtered by course start date.
 Since most of the cases of hyperkalemia (81/83) occurred during the first course, statistical consideration of the summary and analysis based on the first course of spironolactone is recommended.
 Furthermore, for the purposes of computing p-values, declined responses in Race and Ethnicity were coded as missing.
 In Race, American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander and Other combination were all combined into one ‘Other’ category.
 In Ethnic groups, multiracial was combined with the Hispanic/Latin category.
 Maximum daily dose of >200 (one patient) was combined with the 125–200 category, while Number of courses = 3 was combined with two courses.

-includes a combination of acne, androgenic alopecia, hair loss/hair thinning, and/or hirsutism, n, N: refers to a count, Bold font: indicates statistical significance, IQR = interquartile range, SD = standard deviation.
+includes a combination of acne, androgenic alopecia, hair loss/hair thinning, and/or hirsutism, n, N: refers to a count, Bold font: below indicates statistical significance, IQR = interquartile range, SD = standard deviation.

 Table 2: Outcomes of spironolactone courses after hyperkalemia